Todd Gurley: 2015 season

-Gurley was selected in the first round with the 10th overall pick by the St. Louis Rams in the 2015 NFL Draft.
+Gurley was selected in the first round with the 10th overall pick by the St. Louis Rams in the 2015 NFL draft.
 He was the first running back to be selected in that year's draft.
-He was the highest drafted running back out of Georgia since Tim Worley went seventh overall in 1989.
+He was the highest drafted running back out of Georgia since Garrison Hearst went third overall in 1993.
 Gurley's rehabilitation went ahead of schedule and during the team's preseason, while he did not play, he practiced without wearing pads.
 Shortly after, Gurley was medically cleared for full contact by St. Louis team physicians.

 On September 27, 2015, Gurley made his NFL debut against the Pittsburgh Steelers in Week 3.
 He was eased into action and finished the game with six rushes for nine yards in the 12–6 loss.
 The following week, the Rams visited the undefeated Arizona Cardinals for an NFC West divisional matchup.
 Gurley started slow with just two rushing yards at halftime, but rushed for 144 yards in the second half as the Rams edged the Cardinals by a score of 24–22.
 The next three games against the Green Bay Packers, Cleveland Browns, and the San Francisco 49ers would see Gurley rush for at least 128 rushing yards per game.
 He scored his first NFL touchdown on October 25, 2015, against the Browns the Week 7 matchup.
 With 566 yards in his first four NFL starts, Gurley became the most prolific rusher in his first four NFL games since the AFL–NFL merger.
 Following the 27–6 win over the 49ers in Week 8, Gurley's jersey and cleats were inducted into the Pro Football Hall of Fame.